pmongeon/CAIS2025/content/registration.md

   image: ""
 ---

-We expect registrations to open on <strong>March 1st 2025</strong>.
+We expect registration to open on <strong>March 1st 2025</strong>.

 Accessibility being one of the core values of CAIS and of the LIS field, <strong>virtual</strong> participation in the conference will remain <strong>free</strong>, and we are working hard to keep registration fees for in-person participants as low as possible.
-Below are our current estimates, which are likely to be reduced as we secure sponsorships.
+Below are our current estimates, which we hope to reduce with sponsorships.

 - In-person regular (non CAIS members): 140$
 - In-person regular (CAIS members): $100